 Any visitor to Brazil should try or at least watch Capoeria dancing.
 It originates from the time of slave ships from Africa when shackled slaves danced to keep their sanity and to live.
 It looks like a cross between martial arts and synchronised acrobatics done to the sound of drum beat.

 We have a number of volunteer opportunities in Brazil.
 Oyster sends volunteers to the Sao Paulo area of Brazil.
-It has proved a popular choice for anyone with a good rapport with young people as well as a willingness to learn Portuguese.
+Volunteering in Brazil has proved a popular choice for anyone with a good rapport with young people as well as a willingness to learn Portuguese.
 Fortunately the full immersion in Portuguese and one-to-one lessons you get make life as a volunteer in Brazil less daunting.